passportxyz/passport-docs/README.md

 Many systems, like Gitcoin Grants, assume each participant is a unique human, and offer rewards for these participants.
 This makes them vulnerable to sybil attacks, where a bad actor creates a large number of pseudonymous identities to subvert the service’s reputation system, gain a disproportionate amount of influence, and direct rewards to extractors.

 Credible identity verification and reputation mechanisms are essential to combat this.
-Applications liked BrightID, ENS, and POAP each help suggest whether an account is associated with a real human, but they are only truly powerful when they compose with each other.
+Applications like BrightID, ENS, and POAP each help suggest whether an account is associated with a real human, but they are only truly powerful when they compose with each other.

 But projects need a way to evaluate these disparate "identity providers" altogether.